Love & Honey: Background narration

 After the release of Love & Honey, Koda Kumi said how more fans would come to her events and the number of fan letters increased.
 She talks in KODA REKI how it was a time of trial and error.
 The attention she attracted with "Cutie Honey" was met with positive and negative responses.
-She was criticized for the clothes she donned at Music Station and when her sales dropped again (much how real Emotion/1000 no Kotoba did), she became discouraged and questioned her choices.
-However, she refused to quit, believing in her own style.
+She was criticized for the clothes she donned at Music Station and when her sales dropped again (much how real Emotion/1000 no Kotoba did), she became discouraged and questioned her choices, but she refused to quit, believing in her own style.

 "I usually got scared easily, but this time I pushed through my own ideas for the first time.
 I could take a big step in 2004 and love the person I became." – Koda Kumi.